 Installing vent covers over roof vents is also comparatively easy.
 Roof vent covers are the reason that the vents can stay open even during inclement weather.
 They surround the vent, providing coverage on the leading edge, the sides and the top.
 The cover is vented on the back to allow the flow of air.
 Most of the vent cover kits on the market require that you drill a few holes to anchor the cover in place.
 This is much less involved than cutting a hole in the top of your trailer to install a vent.
 But because you're drilling into the surface of your trailer, you'll want to carefully follow the manufacturer's instructions for properly sealing these areas.

-To read more about towing, roof vents and other related topics, follow the links on the next page.
+To read more about towing, roof vents and other related topics, follow the links below.